AdamMil/KubernetesClient.Fluent/README.md

 * Managing owner and object references
   * o.AddOwnerReference(ownerRef) // adds an owner reference
+  * o.CreateObjectReference() // creates an object reference to o
   * o.CreateOwnerReference(...) // create an owner reference to o
   * o.FindOwnerReference(owner) // finds and returns the reference to 'owner', if any
   * o.GetController() // gets the reference to the owner that controls the resource
-  * o.GetObjectReference() // creates an object reference to o
   * ownerRef.Matches(o) // does ownerRef refer to o?
   * objRef.Matches(o) // does objRef refer to o?
   * ...